 The EB-3 visa is a more permanent solution to bringing hotel employee to the U.S. Under the EB-3 category, an employer can sponsor the hotel employee to come to the U.S. to work in permanent position (green card).
 Generally, this process can be completed within 12 to 24 months.
 Under this category, an employer can petition for a foreign person to come to the U.S. to fill an employment position if the employer was not able to find a suitable employee from the American workforce- something that can very easily be shown for most hotels.

-Additionally, the employer’s family (spouse and children under 21) can also immigrate with the employee.
+Additionally, the employee’s family (spouse and children under 21) can also immigrate with the employee.

 Looking to hire foreign hotel workers?
 Contact the JEELANI LAW FIRM to discuss your immigration options: